tjloe/coinstarr/README.md

 ##  3   3       c        h 2014-11-15 843271      d    Gabriel, Haley    d     2      405
 ```

-3. The **leave** data lists entires for employees who took leave along with any earnings that employee accrued while on leave.
+3. The **leave** data lists entries for employees who took leave along with any earnings that employee accrued while on leave.
 ```
 head(leave, 3)